 - Aldehydes: Formaldehyde, glutaraldehyde, and ortho-phthalaldehyde are commonly used aldehydes.
 They are sporicidal and can be used as chemical sterilants.
-Formaldehyde is used to preserve anatomical specimens and for fumigation of closed areas, such as operation theaters.
-They are generally not used as a surface disinfectants because of their irritating fumes.
+Formaldehyde (formalin; i.e. formaldehyde in water) is used to preserve anatomical specimens and for fumigation of closed areas, such as operation theaters.
+They are generally not used as surface disinfectants because of their irritating fumes.

-- Halogens: The halogens, especially chlorine and iodine, are frequently used as disinfectants as they possess antimicrobial activity.
+- Halogens: Halogens, especially chlorine and iodine, are frequently used as disinfectants as they possess antimicrobial activity.
 They exist in a free state and form a salt with sodium and most other metals.

 - Chlorine: It is the most commonly available disinfectant.
 Chlorine is most often used in the form of sodium hypochlorite (NaOCl), the compound known as household bleach.
 CDC recommends that tabletops be cleaned following blood spills with a 1:10 dilution of bleach.
 It is also used for municipal water supplies, swimming pools, dairy and food industries, etc.

 - Iodine: Iodine compounds are widely employed antiseptics.
 Iodine is prepared either as tincture with alcohol or as an iodophor coupled with a neutral polymer, for example, povidone-iodine.